juhasev/sample-ninja-help/filters.md

-## SEGMENTS
+## Filters

-The segments allow you to define populations in your panel that you use frequently for projects or reporting purposes.
-By default, all sample segments obey the panel business rules defined in the panel settings, however if you **designate** a segment as a filter, by default the business rules no longer apply.
+Create filters from populations in your panel that you use frequently for projects or reporting purposes.
+By default, all filters ignore the panel business rules defined in the panel settings, however if you use a filter in a project qualification the business rules apply.

-> If you use a segment designated as filter as a project segment the business rules always apply!

-You can additionally view your team's shared segment by clicking on the **SHARED** tab.
-This tab shows Segments created by co-workers have built and that have been shared the entire team.
+You can additionally view your team's shared filters by clicking on the **SHARED** tab.
+This tab shows filters shared by the team members.

-> There are no limits to the number of segments that you can define.
+> There are no limits to the number of filters that you can define.

-Use the search box to quickly filter out segments created by your or your entire team.
+Use the search box to quickly find a filter.

 > You can sort table items by clicking on the column headers

-> You must designate segment as a filter in order to use it with reporting or the Panelist Manager!